 As we approach the end of 2018, the U.S. economy remains in solid shape.
 Consumer confidence is high going into the holiday season and the job market is robust.
 Corporate earnings for the third quarter, reported in recent weeks, were strong on the whole, rising 15%-20% over last year’s third quarter.
 So why the abrupt change of heart for investors?

-Because investors look forward, not back, stocks have declined in recent weeks due to a growing list of factors have been negatively impacting investor confidence.
+Because investors look forward, not back, stocks have declined in recent weeks due to a growing list of factors that have been negatively impacting investor confidence.

 Rising Interest Rates

 First, interest rates have continued to rise, and the Federal Reserve seems to be on track for a 25 basis point hike in December and a few more hikes in 2019.
 Many investors think this pace of increases is too fast, as already higher interest rates this year have contributed to a significant deceleration in the housing market—a very important segment of the overall economy.
 Homebuilders in particular have felt the pinch as their order books have dwindled while home values are softening across the country.
 On the other hand, a strong labor market along with higher labor and production costs would argue for the Fed to continue its campaign of rate hikes to get ahead of a surge in inflation in 2019 and beyond.

 Second, trade tensions around the world seem to finally be causing a slowdown in the global economy.
 In the quarter just ended, both Japan and Germany reported an economic contraction.
 China’s economy is also struggling under the yoke of U.S. tariffs, which are set to intensify on January 1st, when they go from the current 10% to 25%.
 While the U.S. economy expanded at a robust 3.5% annual rate in the third quarter, it is just a matter of time before the global weakness arrives on U.S. shores if the trade/tariff situation does not brighten.

 Wary Tech Forecasts